bairesearch/LocalConnectome/README.md

 Introduction
 ============

-This repository (LocalConnectome/LC) contains various structural/functional interrogations (including visualisations) of various connectome datasets (H01, LDC, ADC), and software used in their derivation.
+This repository (LocalConnectome/LC) contains structural/functional interrogations (including visualisations) of various connectome datasets (H01, LDC, ADC), and software used in their derivation.

 The "Local Connectome" is taken as the connectivity data between those neurons (neuron_id) which have cell soma/centroids that reside within a connectome Release dataset.
 The local connectome is analysed along with its immediate incoming and outgoing connections.